dmlc/decord/README.md

 `Decord` was designed to handle awkward video shuffling experience in order to provide smooth experiences similar to random image loader for deep learning.

+`Decord` is also able to decode audio from both video and audio files.
+One can slice video and audio together to get a synchronized result; hence providing a one-stop solution for both video and audio decoding.

 Table of contents
 =================